Real Estate Talk: Pricing

 By Joseph Marovitch

-We are in a difficult market with high-interest rates and inflation.
-We all are aware of this.
-The bank of Canada has aggressively raised interest rates eight times in the past year to bring down the inflation rate.
+The Bank of Canada has aggressively raised interest rates nine times in the past year to bring down the inflation rate.
 This effort has had a significant effect on the real estate market by reducing property values.
 Raising interest rates and lowering property values have caused a reduction in both buyers and sellers.

 Most buyers are waiting for interest rates and inflation to drop, so their carrying costs (expenses to maintain a property) will be less.
 Some buyers believe property values will decrease further with future rate hikes in 2024 and will therefore get to pay even less for a property.